raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 The Compute Module has an on-board eMMC device connected to the primary SD card interface.
 This guide explains how to write data to the eMMC storage using a Compute Module IO board.

-Please also read the section on [Compute Module Datasheet](https://www.raspberrypi.org/documentation/hardware/computemodule/RPI-CM-DATASHEET-V1_0.pdf).
+Please also read the section on the [Compute Module Datasheet](https://www.raspberrypi.org/documentation/hardware/computemodule/RPI-CM-DATASHEET-V1_0.pdf).

 ## Steps to flash the eMMC on a Compute Module

 To flash the Compute Module eMMC, you either need a Linux system (a Raspberry Pi is recommended, or Ubuntu on a PC) or a Windows system (Windows 7 is recommended).
 For BCM2837 (CM3), a bug which affected the Mac has been fixed, so this will also work.

 **Note** There is a bug in the BCM2835 bootloader which returns a slightly incorrect USB packet to the host.
-Most USB hosts seem to ignore this benign bug and work fine; we do however see some USB ports that don't work due to this bug.
+Most USB hosts seem to ignore this benign bug and work fine; we do, however, see some USB ports that don't work due to this bug.
 We don't quite understand why some ports fail, as it doesn't seem to be correlated with whether they are USB2 or USB3 (we have seen both types working), but it's likely to be specific to the host controller and driver.
-This bug has been fixed in BCM2837
+This bug has been fixed in BCM2837.

 **For Windows users**